Kogan.com: Kogan Retail and Kogan Marketplace

-Kogan.com’s success is built off technology and digital efficiencies to make in-demand products and services more affordable and accessible.
+Kogan.com's success is built off technology and digital efficiencies to make in-demand products and services more affordable and accessible.

-Product lines available via Kogan Retail brands include consumer electronics, appliances, homewares, hardware, toys and more.
+Product lines available via Kogan Retail brands include TVs, consumer electronics, appliances, homewares, hardware, toys and more.

-Kogan Marketplace is a proprietary eCommerce platform that partners with sellers, providing them with access to Kogan.com’s millions of Active Customers.
+Kogan Marketplace is a proprietary eCommerce platform that partners with sellers, providing them with access to Kogan.com's millions of Active Customers.

 Kogan First offers members free delivery from Kogan.com on eligible products, upgrades to express shipping at no extra cost, priority customer service and access to exclusive member-only deals.

 Kogan.com has also caused controversy with its product range.
 The company voiced its opposition to the Australian government's proposed Internet filter by releasing a fictional parody product, the Kogan Portector, and received media attention in 2009 parodying Australian Prime Minister Kevin Rudd's 2007 election campaign because of its "Kevin 37" television, a 37" television marketed using advertising mimicking Rudd's campaign, which initially sold for $900 – the value of the economic stimulus payments made to many Australians in April 2009.